al1brn/docgen/doc/index.md

 [Documentation](docum-documentation.md) class is to create the documentation files from a tree of [Section](docum-section.md)s.

-Before creating the documentation files, the documentation is "[impossible to find the section 'cook # cooked' in page 'Documentation'](page.file_name)" to perform the following operations:
+Before creating the documentation files, the documentation is "[impossible to find the section 'cook ' in page 'Documentation'](page.file_name)" to perform the following operations:
 - Restructure the documentation according parameters
 - Insert tables of contents